tocisz/homepage-data/posts_source/011-Programming-Xilinx-Spartan-6.md

 ## Conclusions

-It was quite simple to get this simple project running.
+It was easy to get this simple project running.
 Next, I will try something more complicated.

-And here is video showing cell automaton evolving with 9 LEDs:
+And here is a video showing cell automaton evolving with 9 LEDs:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nB4hAfsUMjI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>